2020 United States redistricting cycle: California (Democratic)

+Missouri (Republican)

+North Carolina (Republican)

+In October 2025, legislative leaders announced a plan to redraw legislative maps.
+Later in the month, the General Assembly approved a new map that focused on significantly altering the partisan makeup of North Carolina's 1st congressional district.
+The seat is currently held by incumbent Democrat Don Davis.

+Kansas (Republican)

+In October 2025, Kansas lawmakers approved a budget to fund a special session with the intention of dismantling Kansas's 3rd congressional district, currently held by Democrat Sharice Davids.

+Virginia (Democratic)

+In October 2025, Democratic leaders in the General Assembly announced their intention of using the special legislative session to introduce new congressional maps.
+In 2020, Virginia created a Redistricting Commission via a constitutional amendment.
+In order to alter the current maps, the Assembly would have to adopt a new constitutional amendment by passing the appropriate legislation in two consecutive legislative sessions, which would then have to be approved by a vote of the people.

+Indiana (Republican)

+In October 2025, Indiana Governor Mike Braun called for a special legislative session to begin November 3 to redraw the state's congressional maps.
+This comes after weeks of communication with the Trump administration over the possibility of strengthening the partisan advantage in the state.

 Redistricting organizations and funds

 Democrats were particularly unhappy with the results of the 2012 House elections in which Democratic House candidates received more votes than Republican House candidates, but Republicans retained control of the chamber.
 Organizations such as the Democratic Governors Association and the Democratic Legislative Campaign Committee have established funds dedicated to helping Democrats in the 2020 round of redistricting.

 Democrats also established the National Democratic Redistricting Committee to coordinate Democratic redistricting efforts.
 Republicans established a similar group, the National Republican Redistricting Trust.

-Changes to the redistricting process since 2012
+Changes to the redistricting process between 2012 and 2022

 Federal court rulings

 In the 2013 case, Shelby County v.
 Holder, the Supreme Court struck down Section 4(b) of the Voting Rights Act, which was a coverage formula that determined which states and counties required preclearance from the Justice Department before making changes to voting laws and procedures.
 The formula had covered states with a history of minority voter disenfranchisement, and the preclearance procedure was designed to block discriminatory voting practices.
 In the 2019 case of Rucho v.
 Common Cause, the Supreme Court held that claims of partisan gerrymandering present nonjusticiable political questions that cannot be reviewed by federal courts.

 In another 2019 case, Department of Commerce v.
 New York, the Supreme Court blocked the Trump administration from adding a question to the 2020 census regarding the citizenship of respondents.